jyalim/agave-shell-novice/_episodes/02-filedir.md

 teaching: 30
 exercises: 10
 questions:
-- "How can I move around on my computer?"
+- "How can I move around on Agave?"
 - "How can I see what files and directories I have?"
-- "How can I specify the location of a file or directory on my computer?"
+- "How can I specify the location of a file or directory on Agave?"
 objectives:
 - "Explain the similarities and differences between a file and a directory."
 - "Translate an absolute path into a relative path and vice versa."